DonAnthonyLee/DonAnthonyLee.github.io/docs/puj/PagodaShadowsPage001.md

 <br>
 <!-- LIFE, in China, is a stern thing for both men and women; but, as in all places where Christ is not, the heaviest burdens are put upon the weakest. -->
 &nbsp;&nbsp;Tŏ Tong-kok, m̆-lí lṳ́ sĭ ta-pou a-sĭ tsṳ-niôⁿ, nâng che̍k-seⁿ-sì tsóng-sĭ kuè kàu kan-khóu tsăi;
-liáu, kah pat-kò bô Ki-tok kâi tī-hng pêⁿ-iōⁿ, nâng zú nńg-chiáⁿ, seⁿ-ua̍h zú thiám.
+liáu, kah pa̍t-kò bô Ki-tok kâi tī-hng pêⁿ-iōⁿ, nâng zú nńg-chiáⁿ, seⁿ-ua̍h zú thiám.

 <!--The Chinese woman does not walk in the street with her husband; she does not eat with him, but takes what is left after the men of the family have finished their meal; she has no legal right to anything whatever, apart from her male relatives. -->
 Tong-kok tsṳ-niôⁿ bô kah ang-sài tsò-pû hui-koi;